Taking a knee, then and now

 Co-opted activism?

 Moreno explores activism, allyship, and racism in sports.
 As Zek rightfully says, there is never a correct way or place to protest under white supremacy.
 While a lot of media explores racism with a Black/white binary, this play demonstrates how white supremacy affects communities differently and seeks to pit communities of color against each other.
-What does it mean to be co-conspirators rather than passive allies, or even worse, ignorant to the plight of others?
+What does it mean to be co-conspirators rather than passive allies or, even worse, ignorant to the plight of others?

 Zek gets mad at Moreno for co-opting the platform built by Kaepernick.
 Ironically, the play itself does not give enough acknowledgment to the Black women who paved the way for Kaepernick’s protest.
 Besides noting that Zek’s mom was a Black Panther, there is little focus on the contributions of Black women.
-The Black Lives Matter movement, essential for Kaepernick’s activism, was founded by three Black women: Patrisse Cullors, Alicia Garza, and Opal Tometi.
+The Black Lives Matter (BLM) movement, essential for Kaepernick’s activism, was founded by three Black women: Patrisse Cullors, Alicia Garza, and Opal Tometi.
 Black women’s labor is often erased from history.

 Humor, hope, and brotherhood

 The direction by Seth Rozin and J. Paul Nicholas is mostly well-paced.
 The script’s humor and sharp wit are critical to entertaining us while delving into tricky topics.
 There could’ve been fewer football scenes, especially in the first act, which feels a little bloated.
 The tight stage of the Proscenium at the Drake makes it challenging to display the physicality of football: some of these scenes feel cramped, though careful movement and fight choreography (by Ontaria Kim Wilson) make good use of the space.
-Dahlia Al Habieli’s simple set of lockers and some benches makes effective use of the limited space without crowding the action.
+Dahlia Al-Habieli’s simple set of lockers and some benches makes effective use of the limited space without crowding the action.

 This is an impressive and thoughtful play from an up-and-coming writer, exploring important, nuanced themes in a divisive political climate.
 It promotes hope and brotherhood in the midst of difficult situations.